 To make the most of your meetings, you want to optimize them.
 If you don’t, you risk wasting team members’ valuable time.

-In order to lead effective meetings, there are some considerations to take into account:
+In order to lead effective meetings, there are some considerations that managers should take into account:

 - Who is leading the meeting?